yuwei21/2020-msia423-Deng-insurace_cost_prediction/README.md

 ### Step 5: Create a database for model serving. (`src/sql/model.py`)
 Create a database for model serving.
-- You need to update the .mysqlconfig file.
+- You need to update the .mysqlconfig file to configure the RDS credential.
-    - Enter `config/.mysqlconfig`
+    - Enter `vi config/.mysqlconfig`
     - Set `MYSQL_USER` to the username you used to create the database server
     - Set `MYSQL_PASSWORD` to the password you used to create the database server
     - Set `MYSQL_HOST` to be the RDS instance endpoint